 • You can specify a range of pages across sections in the same manner.
 To print beginning with page 2 of section 4 and ending with page 5 of section 7 you would use p2s4-p5s7.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (13449) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (13449) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Printing Only Selected Pages.

 Author Bio